 “And why not?
 It’s the truth.
 You don’t have the body everyone wants, no one really does.
 I wish I was a bit taller and had a bit more weight on me so people would stop saying I’m too thin even though I can’t help it.
 You yourself just said you were able to lose some weight, that’s an achievement within itself.”

 “She’s right you know.”
 Stephanie added.
 “It’s extremely hard to maintain what it is you want in life.”

 Rachael merely looked at Stephanie and asked changing the topic back to what it was originally.
 “What kind of things do you post?”

 She merely shrugged.
 “Health stuff, hair and nail stuff, or stuff from my workout routine.”
-She stood up and indicated to her own body.
+She stood up and indicated to her own body, most notably the faint scaring along parts of her skin.
+Signs of losing weight too quickly for the body to keep up.
 “After all, it’s not magic that makes me look like this.
 I put a lot of work in to maintain this.
 I told you before how much work it takes, I’m someone that has proof of it.
 Though I do get a shit ton of hate because of how I look now, people think I’m bragging.”

 Rachael frowned.
 “Do you brag about it?”

 She shook her head.
 “Nope, you kidding me?
 That just creates more enemies.
 I’m proud of the body I have, and if I want to flaunt it, I can.
 I don’t do it out of malicious intent or anything.
 That’s just petty.
 And those who do can just fuck off for all I care.
 But if your physically healthy, who cares what your body is like?”

 “Wow…” was all that Rachael could say which led to Stephanie frowning.